nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 1. Rename forbidden fields – while uploading layer itself or as a part of a project, plugin renames fields forbidden for Web GIS.

-2. Fix incorrect geometries – while uploading layer itself or as a part of a project, plugin transforms geometries into same type.
+2. Open web map automatically on creation – after successful import of a project into Web GIS, web map will be created and automatically opened in browser.

-3. Abort project import after first layer import failure – plugin wouldn’t keep on uploading project if any layer is failed to be imported into Web GIS.
+3. Add WFS layer to QGIS on WFS service creation – after creation of WFS service in Web GIS it will be automatically added to QGIS as a layer.

-4. Open web map automatically on creation – after successful import of a project into Web GIS, web map will be created and automatically opened in browser.
+4. Load rasters as Cloud Optimized GeoTIFF (COG) - if this option is selected, all rasters will be loaded as Cloud Optimized GeoTIFF (COG).

-5. Add WFS layer to QGIS on WFS service creation – after creation of WFS service in Web GIS it will be automatically added to QGIS as a layer.
+5. Display debug messages - if this option is selected, then all debug messages will be automatically displayed in the “Debug messages” panel.

 .. _ng_connect_proxy: